[HISTORY: Adopted by the Town Board of the Town of Sweden 11-9-2010 by L.L. No.

-The Town of Sweden recognizes the increased demand for alternative energy-generating facilities and the corresponding need for more inexpensive power that wind energy conversion facilities (wind turbines) may provide.
+The Town of Sweden (hereinafter referred to as "Sweden") recognizes the increased demand for alternative energy-generating facilities and the corresponding need for more inexpensive power that wind energy conversion facilities (wind turbines) may provide.
 Often these facilities require the construction of single or multiple wind turbines.
-The purpose of this chapter is to implement Chapter 173, entitled "wind energy conversion systems," in order to regulate the use of wind turbines within the Town of Sweden by, among other things, protecting the community's interest in properly siting wind turbines in a manner consistent with sound land planning, and more generally to promote the government, protection, order, conduct, safety, health and well-being of the persons and property within the Town of Sweden.
+The purpose of this chapter is to amend Sweden Town Code Chapter 173 in order to regulate the use of wind turbines within Sweden by, among other things, protecting the community's interest in properly siting wind turbines in a manner consistent with sound land planning and more generally to promote the government, protection, order, conduct, safety, health and well-being of citizens and property in Sweden.

 A.